chriscalo/vite-plugin-no-fallback/README.md

 ## What it does

-Removes Vite's SPA fallback, which serves `index.html` any time the Vite dev server doesn't find a file to serve.
-By turning this behavior off, we can make the Vite dev server behave a little more like static file servers.
+Removes Vite's SPA fallback behavior, which serves `index.html` or a `404` any time the Vite dev server isn't able to serve something.
+Instead, when the vite dev server can't serve something, it merely falls through to the next middleware in your server so that it can handle it any way it wants to.
+This makes the vite dev server behave more like static file serving middleware, allowing later middlewares to serve any requests that the vite dev server doesn't handle.

 ## Installation